Now going into its 10th year, the annual WOW Festival returns to the

 Caroline Criado Perez - Invisible Women

-In her book Invisible Women, author Caroline Criado Perez – who is also the woman behind the successful campaigns which have seen women put on Bank of
+In her book Invisible Women, author Caroline Criado Perez – the woman behind the successful campaigns which have seen women put on Bank of

 England notes and a statue of suffragist Millicent Fawcett erected in